 Depending your push opt-in strategy, you can choose the subscription dialog box.

-Make sure to select the correct site type, and pick among the many options for subscription.
+Make sure to select the correct site type, and pick among the many options for a subscription.

-If you would like you can configure this to any other type of dialogbox, but that will make this process 2 step.
+If you would like you can configure this to any other type of dialog box, but that will make this process 2 steps.

-Next you should Configure your welcome message.
-We recommend a Welcome Message for all subscribed users, as it acts as an confirmation for new subscription.
+Next, you should Configure your welcome message.
+We recommend a Welcome Message for all subscribed users, as it acts as a confirmation for a new subscription.
 This is under Settings -> Welcome Notification Settings.

 You can also check our videos on installation here –